Himani2615/optitrends/README.md

 # Optitechs: HNG 11 Stage 2 Task

-Welcome to Optitechs, an online store focused on selling eyewear products.
-This repository contains the code for the store, which is static and includes routing.
+Welcome to Optitrends, an online store focused on selling eyewear products.
+This repository contains the code for the store which integrates the Timbu Cloud API for dynamic product data.
+It is built using Tailwind CSS, Vite, and React

-# Table of Contents

-  •Features

-  •Installation

-  •Usage

-  •Contributing

-  •Acknowledgements

 # Features

-   •Static online store web app
+   •Online store web app

-   •Routing between pages
+   •Dynamic product data using Timbu Cloud API

    •Checkout process